cuonggold2408/cuonggold2408/README.md

 * 🌍  I'm based in Bac Ninh, Viet Nam
 * ✉️  You can contact me at [cuonggold2408@gmail.com](mailto:cuonggold2408@gmail.com)
-* 🧠  I'm learning Nestjs
+* 🧠  I'm learning Nestjs and building a Social Networking Web

 ### Skills